ariefsaferman/ariefsaferman/README.md

 # 😎 About me
 Hello, My name is Arief Saferman.
 I live in Indonesia at Jakarta, a crowded city with cool friendly people.
 I love tech and programming since 2012 because of watching magic from  youtube vidoes that create snake games for 10 minutes in his computer.
-At August 2021, I start intern as software engineer in gopay team on Gojek and still learning coding for my ninja way.
+I am a graduate computer engineering in 2022 in University of Indonesia.
 Nice to meet you.  👋👋👋
 </br>
 </br>